junaidahmed339/skywater130_physicalverification/README.md

 <img src="lab1/11.PNG" width="800" height="400">

 ###  PV_D1SK2_L6 - Final DRC/LVS Checks And Post Layout Simulations
 Now layout is complete, at this point we are not checking drc errors, although there is no drc error in this layout.
-The following commands are used for extract the final layout netlist for layout to schematic comparison:
+The following commands are used to extract the final netlist for layout to schematic comparison:
 - </i>extract do local (extract in local directory)</i>
 - </i>extracl all</i>
 - </i>ext2spice lvs (extract for lvs)</i>